DIY High Vacuum Feedthroughs

 Yes.

-Commerical off the shelf feedthroughs will be well tested and made, but even the simplest feedthrough on a KF flange will cost $150+.
+Commerical off the shelf feedthroughs are highly reliable but even the simplest feedthrough on a KF flange will cost $150+.
 With the methods I used here, I was able to make nearly all of these individual feedthroughs for much less than $30.

 For example, the high current feedthrough used scrap aluminum ($0), a copper rod (~$10 per feedthrough), a small amount of Hysol (~$30 for a bottle that could make >10 feedthroughs), a small length of PTFE rod (~$20 for a 8" long, 0.75" OD rod), and a negligible amount of 3D printed PETG.